hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [15:25:34](#1653060334518gkZOf:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Hi and welcome @gor77 :)
-If you type `type? falsey/1` what does it say? í ½í¸‰
+If you type `type? falsey/1` what does it say? ğŸ˜‰

 [15:26:19](#1653060379520aTVJq:gitter.im) <gor77 (gor77)>:
 Hi, it says ==word!